 Effective Measures for Homeowners to Prevent Water Damage and Safeguard Their Houses

-- Make sure your drains are clean and clear.
+Make sure your drains are clean and clear.
 Your property has two types of drains; the sewer drain and the stormwater drain.
-Sewer drains take away all your waste water from your toilet, kitchen and laundry area out of the house and goes to a Waste Treatment plant.
-Stormwater drains, on the other hand, takes away rainwater from the property and goes to the natural waterways like the rivers, lakes and the ocean.
+Sewer drains take away all your wastewater from your toilet, kitchen and laundry area out of the house and go to a waste treatment plant.
+Stormwater drains, on the other hand, takes away rainwater from the property and go to the natural waterways like the rivers, lakes and the ocean.

-Always remember, preventive measures are the best approach in order to prevent water damage from occurring in your property.
+Always remember, preventive measures are the best approach in order to prevent water damage from occurring on your property.
 If you got any plumbing work done, call your expert plumbers right away.